danielnemenyi/latoupiefolle/_notes/2021-08-05-the-genealogy-of-collective-equipment.md

 semi-proletarians and the unemployed, 'le nom noble de la pègre'.
 The masses uprooted by capitalism and drawn to cities needed to be 'occupied'.
 Thus grand works, public work programmes, and railways etc.
 Large urban projects.
-1848 -ateliers nationaux' of 1848.
+The ateliers nationaux' of 1848.

 The Pierre George (a 'precursor' in urban studies) reference is to *Géographie urbaine,* pub.
 1961 by PUF, (another scholarly work).